tlswg/tls13-spec/draft-ietf-tls-tls13.md

   client includes in the "early_data" extension.
 The client-side ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.

+max_early_data_size
+: The maximum amount of 0-RTT data that the client is allowed to send when using this ticket, in bytes.
+Only Application Data payload is counted.
+A server receiving more than max_early_data_size bytes of 0-RTT data SHOULD terminate the connection with an "unexpected_message" alert.
 {:br }